kerthnorth/clockproject/README.md

 3. **Use the Stopwatch**: Click the "Start" button to begin the stopwatch, and use "Stop" or "Reset" as needed.
 4. **Use the Timer**: In the Timer tab, enter the number of seconds, click "Start Timer," and the countdown will begin.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-### Notes:

-* Replace the URLs for images (`alarm.png`, `stopwatch.png`, `timer.png`, `1096112.jpg`) with the correct paths where the images are stored.
-* If the screenshots are stored locally, ensure to include them in the project directory or the path relative to the README file.

-Feel free to modify any part of the `README` to match your specific requirements!